architects-land/server-stopper/service/README.md

 `-stop-only-minecraft` is true (default: `minecraft.service`)

 A service file is provided.
 You can compile the program with `go build .` (Go 1.24+).

+You can stop the Minecraft server via the RCON with the arg `-stop-minecraft`.
+You must set a password with the arg `-rcon-password` and if you are using a non-standard port, you can set it with `-rcon-port`.

+Use `github.com/willroberts/minecraft-client` to connect to the RCON.